Code-Institute-Submissions/anu1301-mollies-boutique_MarResub/README.md

 ## Deployment
 [Go up to the top](#table-of-contents)

-The site was deployed to GitHub pages, since the repository was created through GitHub, using the following method:
+The site was deployed to GitHub pages, as the repository was created through GitHub, using the following method:

-- Click on settings navigation bar under the mollies boutique repository title.
+- Navigate to the settings tab in the mollies boutique repository.

 - Select pages on the left-hand side menu

-- Click on master branch and save
+- From the source section drop-down menu, select the Master Branch and save

-- This generates a link with the website live
+- The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 - The live link can be found at the top of this document